Synbiota/GENtle2/README.md

 ## Server

-We use [koa](koajs.com) to route and serve the assets.
+We use [express](http://expressjs.com) to route and serve the assets.
 For now, there is only one route: `routes/index.js`, serving the `views/index.jade` [jade](http://jade-lang.com) file.

-Any change to koa routes or views will trigger a refresh of the server since we use `nodemon`.
+Any change to express routes or views will trigger a refresh of the server since we use `nodemon`.